Skip to Main Content

 There are multiple ways to add references

-• Using the connector.
-Simply click the connector icon when on the main page for a resource.
+• Using the Zotero Connector.
+Once installed, simply click the Connector icon when on the main page for a resource.

 • Add item by identifier